benc-uk/kube-workshop/04-deployment/readme.md

 Kubernetes provides a way to "tunnel" network traffic into the cluster through the control plane, this is done with the `kubectl port-forward` command

-Pick the name of either one of the two data-api pods, and run:
+Pick the name of either one of the two data-api _Pods_, and run:

 ```
 kubectl port-forward {podname} 4000:4000
 ```

-And then accessing the following URL http://localhost:4000/api/info we should see a JSON response with some status and debug information from the API.
+And then accessing the following URL http://localhost:4000/api/info either in your browser or with `curl` we should see a JSON response with some status and debug information from the API.
 Clearly this isn't a way to expose your apps long term, but can be extremely useful when debugging and triaging issues.

+When done, cancel the port-forwarding with ctrl-c

 ## 🖼️ Cluster & Architecture Diagram